 These two shorebirds are in declining numbers.
-The Red Knot because of loss of feeding areas along the Atlantic coast lines.
-Where crab harvesting has lead to a shortage of crab eggs, the main source of the bird's diet.
-The Red Knot depends on these crab eggs to restore and build fat for their long fall migrations into the southern hemispheres.
-The Great Knot is suffering from over hunting in the North Asian countries along the northern Pacific coast lines.
+The Red Knot because of loss of feeding areas along the Atlantic coastlines.
+Crab harvesting has lead to a shortage of crab eggs which are the main source of the bird's diet.
+The Red Knots depend on these crab eggs to restore and build fat for their long fall migrations into the southern hemispheres.
+The Great Knot is suffering from over hunting in the North Asian countries along the northern Pacific coastlines.

 The knots are sturdy looking birds with mid-length thick bills and strong legs.
 Both species nest in the northern regions of their native continent.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.